-You can order current year California Business Entity tax forms between 6 a.m. and 8 p.m.
-Monday through Friday.
+By phone - You can order California tax forms from 6 a.m. to 10 p.m. weekdays, 6 a.m. to 4:30 p.m.
+Saturdays, except holidays.
 Call our automated phone service at the number listed above.
-Select "Business Entity Information." then select "Forms and Publications."
+Select "Business Entity Information," then select "Forms and Publications."
 Follow the recorded instructions and enter the 3-digit code, listed in the next column, when prompted.
 To order prior year forms, call the number listed under "Assistance."